Last Updated: September 18, 2024

 In 2020, it was reported that Kroll Bond Rating Agency had agreed to pay a $2 million settlement to the US Securities and Exchange Commission.
 This settlement came about because the agency detected failures in its internal control structure for mortgage-backed securities.
 In total, Kroll was facing two different charges from the SEC, and the other charge was the result of the agency's questionable ratings of collateralized loan obligation combination notes.

-The SEC contended that Kroll made changes that affected its final ratings, but failed to follow any kind of "analytical method" that explained why certain adjustments were being made.
-Kroll was also accused of having inadequate internal measures to catch these problems.
+The SEC contended that Kroll made changes that affected its final ratings but failed to follow any kind of "analytical method" that explained why certain adjustments were being made.
+Jules was also accused of having inadequate internal measures to catch these problems.
 This represented a violation of the Securities Exchange Act of 1934.
 In its defense, Kroll denied any wrongdoing and stated that its methods for determining credit ratings were efficient and proper.

 Credit rating agencies such as KBRA are important because they have the potential to crash the economy.
 In 2008, a global recession occurred because these agencies used flawed models to issue good ratings for mortgage-related securities that would otherwise be considered bad investments.